Import your projects, team members, and more from Excel/CSV into ProofHub for Free Start Importing Now

 In the new Microsoft 365 (rebranded from Office 365) there are several collaboration features such as co-authoring and inline comments.

 Mind you that collaboration is only available in the newer cloud-enabled versions.
-The older 2007 and 2013 versions of Excel that are still quite popular, don’t have cloud collaboration features.
+The older 2007 and 2013 versions of Excel which are still quite popular, don’t have cloud collaboration features.

 You’ll move one row, save the changes and mention comments in the email, hoping that the recipient will get what you meant.